James Hepburn, 4th Earl of Bothwell: Abduction of and marriage to Queen Mary

-The next Wednesday, the Queen rode to the Estates of Parliament, with Lord Bothwell carrying the Sceptre, where the proceedings of Bothwell's trial were officially declared to be just according to the law of the land.
+The next Wednesday, Queen Mary rode to the Estates of Parliament, with Lord Bothwell carrying the Sceptre, where the proceedings of Bothwell's trial were officially declared to be just according to the law of the land.
 On Saturday 19 April 1567, eight bishops, nine earls, and seven Lords of Parliament put their signatures to what became known as the Ainslie Tavern Bond, a manifesto declaring that Mary should marry a native-born subject, and handed it to Bothwell.

 On 24 April, while Mary was on the road from Linlithgow Palace to Edinburgh, Bothwell suddenly appeared with 800 men.
 He assured her that danger awaited her in Edinburgh, and told her that he proposed to take her to his castle at Dunbar, out of harm's way.
 She agreed to accompany him and arrived at Dunbar at midnight.
 There, Mary was taken prisoner by Bothwell and allegedly raped by him to secure marriage to her and the crown (though whether she was his accomplice or his unwilling victim remains a controversial issue).
-On 12 May the Queen created him Duke of Orkney and Marquess of Fife, and on 15 May they were married in the Great Hall at Holyrood, according to Protestant rites officiated by Adam Bothwell, Bishop of Orkney.
+On 12 May the Queen created him Duke of Orkney and Marquess of Fife at Holyrood.

+On 15 May they were married in the Great Hall at Holyrood, according to Protestant rites officiated by Adam Bothwell, Bishop of Orkney and John Craig.
+Mary was married in mourning clothes, described as "dule weed".
+According to William Drury, an English commander at Berwick, there were only a few witnesses who heard a sermon the palace's chamber of presence.
+The French ambassador, Philibert du Croc did not attend the Duke's creation or the wedding.
+On the day of the wedding, Mary ordered a gown of black figured velvet embroidered with silver and gold.
 Mary gave her new husband a fur lined night-gown.
+There were few festivities until two weeks after the wedding, when there was a triumph and tilt and Bothwell "ran at the ring" at Leith.

 The marriage divided the country into two camps, and on 16 June, the Lords opposed to Mary and the Duke of Orkney (as Bothwell had newly become) signed a Bond denouncing them.
-A showdown between the two opposing sides followed at Carberry Hill on 15 June, from which Bothwell fled, after one final embrace, never to be seen again by Mary.
+A showdown between the two opposing sides followed at Carberry Hill on 15 June, from which Orkney (as Lord Bothwell was now known) fled, after one final embrace, never to be seen again by Mary.
 In December that year, Bothwell's titles and estates were forfeited by Act of Parliament.